-- Gathering information following initial identification of barriers to learning, - Planning lessons to address potential areas of difficulty and to ensure that there are no barriers to every pupil achieving.
-To adapt planning and delivery accordingly, - Plan and review support for their pupils with SEND, on a graduated basis, in collaboration with parents, the SENDCO and, where appropriate, the pupil themselves, - Set high expectations for every pupil and aim to teach them the full curriculum, whatever their prior attainment. - To complete provision mapping and personalised learning plans when necessary, - Organising support and interventions that will be delivered to identified pupils, - To regularly review and monitor pupil progress which includes providing data for the school assessment procedures, and - Sharing any possible concerns with parents, - To take into account provision for children with Special Educational Needs when planning extracurricular activities, including educational visits outside school and external visitors/workshops coming into school.
+- •Gathering information following initial identification of barriers to learning. - •Planning lessons to address a child's strengths and potential areas of difficulty and to ensure that there are no barriers to every pupil achieving. - •To plan adaptations and to make responsive adaptations whilst teaching. - •Plan and review support for their pupils with SEND, on a graduated basis, in collaboration with parents/carers, the SENDCO and, where appropriate, the pupil themselves. - •Set high expectations for every pupil and aim to teach them the full curriculum, whatever their prior attainment.

+- •To complete provision mapping and personalised learning plans when necessary. - •Organising support and interventions that will be delivered to identified pupils. - •To regularly review and monitor pupil progress which includes providing data for the school assessment procedures. - •Sharing any possible concerns with parents/carers. - •To take into account provision for children with Special Educational Needs when planning extra- curricular activities, including educational visits outside school and external visitors/workshops coming into school.